 Emerging Leaders Retreat

-The Emerging Leaders Summer retreat is a three day program taking place Sunday, August 18th through Tuesday, August 20th, 2013.
-Students will have opportunities to meet peers and learn more about leadership in a fun and interactive setting.
-In addition to hands-on activities and discussions, students will participate in an outdoor ropes course and service project.
-This will be a perfect opportunity to explore ways to get involved at Chapman before the fall semester even begins.
+The Emerging Leaders Retreat is a three-day program where students will have opportunity to meet peers and learn more about leadership in a fun and interactive setting.
+Students will be able to preference one of three leadership development tracks in which they would like to engage in: I Am Chapman, Let's Be Real, and Common Ground.
+This is the perfect opportunity to explore ways to get involved at Chapman before the fall semester even begins!

 First Generation Summer Bridge Program

-Are you the first member in your family to attend college?
-Our First Generation Summer Bridge Program will take place August 18th & 19th, 2013.
-This is an optional support program for first generation college students and their families at Chapman University.
+The First Generation Summer Bridge program is an optional support program for first generation college students and their families at Chapman University.
 The program is run by staff and students who themselves are first generation.